thevisad/DayZ-Private-master/@Arma2NET/readme.txt

 Uninstallation

  Uninstall Arma2NET using Programs and Features in your Control Panel if you used the installer.
 If you did not use the installer, delete the @Arma2NET modfolder.
- Optionally delete any Arma2NET log files from the same place as the RPT files.
+ Optionally delete any Arma2NET log files from your AppData folder.

 Documentation